vlazed/FE-Player-Template/README.md

 ## For Developers
 There are two ways to modify the source code and provide your own animation modules: the Rojo method and the Roblox Studio method.
 I recommend the former, as the template was developed in Rojo, and the source code can be directly used in your own Rojo projects.
 If you use Roblox Studio, you will need to download the rbxm file in order to import the script directory and edit its contents.

 Animation modules are defined as a folder with a lua file and an animation folder, which also contains a set of lua files.
+The following is an example seen in a Rojo project.
+In Roblox Studio, these would be module scripts.
 ```
 module-name/
 ├── module-name.lua